PhantomX95/django-simple-blog/README.md

 - Users can register, log in, and manage their profiles.
 - Admin users can manage blog posts through the Django admin interface.

-## Contributing

-Feel free to fork the repository and submit pull requests for bug fixes, new features, or enhancements!

 ---